-Dumbbells and kettlebells let you train your muscles in isolation, in a way that a full on bar doesn’t allow.
+Dumbbells and kettlebells let you train your muscles in isolation, in a way that a full-on bar doesn’t allow.

 Full sets can take up a lot of space, even with storage, so we’d recommend starting with a single kettlebell.

-Recommended: JLL have some really good quality dumbbells (Amazon UK) I’ve bought and tested.
+Recommended: JLL has some really good quality dumbbells (Amazon UK) I’ve bought and tested.
 Definitely give them a go.
 Hex dumbbells are ideal for home gyms as you can do push-ups on them, and they’re easy to store.

-We also love adjustable dumbbells, which can save a huge amount of room, and can be picked up for a really reasonable price.
+We also love adjustable dumbbells, which can save a huge amount of room and can be picked up for a really reasonable price.
 Our full guide on the best adjustable dumbbells can be found here.

 Other things that can be picked up cheaply include:

-- A pull up bar: A great bodyweight work out, most squat racks will have a pull-up bar built-in, but you can also buy door hanging or wall fixed bars.
+- A pull up bar: A great bodyweight workout, most squat racks will have a pull-up bar built-in, but you can also buy door hanging or wall fixed bars.

 - Resistance bands: Great for warming up, as well as adding some support on pull up bars or when lifting weights, resistance bands are cheap and simple to store.